-110 -b Toggle startup banner output (by default on). -d DDD Allocate "dynamic storage" region of DDD descriptors for program code and data.
+-b Toggle startup banner output (by default on). -d DDD Allocate "dynamic storage" region of DDD descriptors for program code and data.
 A suffix of k multiplies the number by 1024, a suffix of m multiplies the number by 1048576.
 A larger dynamic region may result in fewer garbage collections (storage regenerations), however large values may cause execution to slow down when large amounts of garbage collect.
 Most programs do not need an increased dynamic region to run.
-If your program terminates with an "Insufficient storage to continue" message you need to increase the dynamic storage region size. -f Toggle folding of identifiers to upper case (see -CASE and &CASE). -g Enable garbage collection tracing (sets >RACE to -1). -h Give help.
+If your program terminates with an "Insufficient storage to continue" message you need to increase the dynamic storage region size.
+The -h option displays the default dynamic region size. -f Toggle folding of identifiers to upper case (see -CASE and &CASE). -g Enable garbage collection tracing (sets >RACE to -1). -h Give help.
 Shows usage message, includes default sizes for "dynamic region" and pattern match stack. -k Toggle running programs with compilation errors (see -ERROR and -NOERRORS extensions).
-By default programs with compilation errors will not be run. -l LISTINGFILE Enable listing output to Default listing side is LEFT . -n Toggle running programs after compilation (see -EXECUTE and -NOEXECUTE extensions).
+By default programs with compilation errors will not be run. -l LISTINGFILE Enable listing output to the named file.
+The default listing side is LEFT . -n Toggle running programs after compilation (see -EXECUTE and -NOEXECUTE extensions).
 By default programs are run after compilation. -р Toggle SPITBOL extensions (also controlled by -PLUSOPS). -r Toggle reading INPUT from input file(s) after END label.
-Otherwise INPUT defaults (back) to standard input after program compilation is complete. -S Toggle termination statistics (off by default). -u params specifies a parameter string available via HOST(0) . - v Show version and exit.
+Otherwise INPUT defaults (back) to standard input after program compilation is complete. -S Toggle termination statistics (off by default). -u params specifies a parameter string available via HOST(0) . - v Show version and exit. -Z Show directory search path in use (including -I options) and exit.
 Terminates processing items as options.
+Any remaining strings are treated as files or user parameters. -I directory Appends directory argument to include search path (before elements from the SNOLIB or SNOPATH environment variables). -L file Load source file before others on command line.
+May be used multiple times.
+Used to preload the $sdb(1)$ source code debugger.

-Any remaining strings are treated as files or user parameters. -M Specifies that all items left on the command line after option processing is complete are to be treated as filenames.
+-M Specifies that all items left on the command line after option processing is complete are to be treated as filenames.
 The files are read in turn until an END statement is found (Any remaining data is available via the INPUT variable if the -r option is also given).
-A terminates processing of arguments as files, and makes the remaining arguments available as user parameters (see the HOST() function).
+A terminates processing of arguments as files, and makes the remaining arguments avail- able as user parameters (see the HOST () function).

 - -P DDD Allocate DDD descriptors for the pattern match stack.
 A suffix of k multiplies the number by 1024, a suffix of m multiplies the number by 1048576.
 The pattern match stack is used to save backtracking and conditional assignment information during pattern matching.
-If your program terminates with an "Overflow during pattern matching" message (Error 16) you need to increase the pattern match stack size. - -S DDD Allocate DDD descriptors for the interpreter stack.
+If your program terminates with an "Overflow during pattern matching" message (Error 16) you need to increase the pattern match stack size.
+The -h option displays the default pattern match stack size. - -S DDD Allocate DDD descriptors for the interpreter stack.
 A suffix of k multiplies the number by 1024, a suffix of m multiplies the number by 1048576.
 The interpreter stack is used for saving data, and passing parameters to internal procedures.
 If your program terminates with an "Stack overflow" message (Error 21) you need to increase the interpreter stack size.
 A common reason for needing additional stack space is for tracing deeply nested DATA() structures during garbage collection.
+The -h option displays the default interpreter stack size.